 "You go back," she said.

-"I don't want—" Alex began, and a noise stopped him—not the whisper of one of those gathered round, but a shivery rustle.
+"I don't want to—" Alex began, and a noise stopped him—not the whisper of one of those gathered round, but a shivery rustle.

 That's the noise the monster makes!

-Alex craned his neck to see past the people who were blocking his view—who apparently had also heard the sound, for they hushed and pointed.
+Alex craned his neck to see past the people who were blocking his view—and who apparently had also heard the sound, for they hushed and pointed.
 Far off among the trees, something shimmered.